 4. Use the college’s Net Price Calculator (NPC).

 Very few colleges are able to meet full financial need.
 That’s why you’re EFC should be considered a minimum amount you’ll pay rather than the maximum.
-Families should use NPCs to estimate how much need the college is likely to meet.
+Families should use NPCs to estimate how much need the college is likely to meet at the same time they complete the recruiting questionnaire.
 Since NPCs don’t have to provide an estimated EFC, it’s a good idea to have already used an EFC calculator.
 If you know your estimated EFC, you’ll have an idea of how generous the school is according to their Net Price Calculator.

 This will obviously be important for D3 athletes but will apply to anyone receiving only a partial athletic scholarship.
 Some colleges are simply more generous than others with financial aid.
 This will also vary by need-based or merit-based aid.